psimonazzi/mognet/README.md

 $ node server.js
 ```

-or if you want to specify a custom port (the default port is 80):
+or if you want to specify a custom port (the default port is 80, and so you need to be the superuser):

 ```sh
 $ PORT=3000 node server.js